rhonaCA/workbook/README.md

 ```

 ### **Hashes**
 A hash is a collection of key-value pairs.
 In Ruby, it uses ⇒ to assign a value to a key.
-Each pair of key-value is separated by comma and all pairs are enclosed with a pair of curly braces.
+Each pair of key-value is separated by a comma and all pairs are enclosed with a pair of curly braces.
 ```ruby
 cuisine = {
 	"Sushi" => "Japan",